Georges Pompidou

-In the context of the strong growth of the last years of the Trente Glorieuses, Pompidou continued De Gaulle's policy of modernisation, symbolised by the presidential use of the Concorde, the creation of large industrial groups and the launch of the high-speed train project (TGV).
-The State invested heavily in the automobile, agri-food, steel, telecommunications, nuclear and aerospace sectors.
-It also created the minimum wage (SMIC) and the Ministry of the Environment.
+In the context of the strong growth of the last years of the Trente Glorieuses, Pompidou continued De Gaulle's policy of modernisation, which was symbolised by the presidential use of the Concorde, the creation of large industrial groups and the launch of the high-speed train project (TGV).
+The government invested heavily in the automobile, agribusiness, steel, telecommunications, nuclear and aerospace sectors and also created the minimum wage (SMIC) and the Ministry of the Environment.

-His foreign policy, pragmatic although in keeping with the Gaullist principle of French independence, was marked by a warming of relations with Nixon's United States, as well as by close relations with Brezhnev's USSR, the launch of the Snake in the tunnel and the relaunching of European construction by facilitating the United Kingdom's entry into the EEC, in contrast to his predecessor de Gaulle's opposition to it.
+His foreign policy was pragmatic but in line with the Gaullist principle of French autonomy within the Western Bloc.
+It was marked by a warming of relations with Richard Nixon's United States, close relations with Leonid Brezhnev's Soviet Union, the launch of the 'snake in the tunnel' and the relaunching of European construction by facilitating the United Kingdom's entry to the EEC in contrast to de Gaulle's opposition.
 Pompidou died in office in 1974 of Waldenström's disease, a rare form of blood cancer.
-His presidency is generally held in high esteem by French political commentators.

-A man of letters, he belongs to a long line of French statesmen with an excellent writing style.
-His "Anthology of French Poetry" is still a reference today and is part of the school curriculum.
-While he was passionate about contemporary art, his name remains known worldwide for the Centre national d'art et de culture Georges-Pompidou, which he initiated, which was inaugurated in 1977 and which subsequently spread the name with its branches in Metz (France), Malaga (Spain), Brussels (Belgium) and Shanghai (China).
-A Georges Pompidou Museum is also dedicated to him in his home town.
+An admirer of contemporary art, Pompidou's name remains known worldwide for the Centre Pompidou, which he initiated and was inaugurated in 1977; it subsequently spread the name with its branches in Metz (France), Málaga (Spain), Brussels (Belgium) and Shanghai (China).
+A Georges Pompidou Museum is also dedicated to him in his hometown.

-Before politics
+Early life

-The family of Georges Pompidou was of very modest origins: he was the grandson of farmers of modest means in Cantal on both his father's and his mother's side.
-His parents were teachers.
-Thus his case is often cited as a typical example of social mobility in the Third Republic, thanks to public schooling.
+The family of Georges Pompidou was of very modest origins.
+He was the grandson of farmers of modest means in Cantal on both his father's and his mother's side.
+His case is thus often cited as a typical example of social mobility in the Third Republic because of public schooling.

-Georges Jean Raymond Pompidou was born on 5 July 1911 in the commune of Montboudif, in the department of Cantal in central France.
-After his hypokhâgne at Lycée Pierre-de-Fermat and his khâgne at Lycée Louis-le-Grand, where he befriended future Senegalese poet and statesman Léopold Sédar Senghor, he attended the École Normale Supérieure, from which he graduated with a degree of agrégation in literature.
+Georges Jean Raymond Pompidou was born on 5 July 1911 in the commune of Montboudif, in the department of Cantal, in south-central France.
+After his hypokhâgne at Lycée Pierre-de-Fermat and his khâgne at Lycée Louis-le-Grand, where he befriended the future Senegalese poet and statesman Léopold Sédar Senghor, Pompidou attended the École Normale Supérieure from which he graduated with a degree of agrégation in literature.

-He first taught literature at the lycée Henri IV in Paris until hired in 1953 by Guy de Rothschild to work at Rothschild.
-In 1956, he was appointed the bank's general manager, a position he held until 1962.
-Later, he was hired by Charles de Gaulle to manage the Anne de Gaulle Foundation for Down syndrome (de Gaulle's youngest daughter Anne had Down syndrome).
+He first taught literature at the lycée Henri IV in Paris until he was hired in 1953 by Guy de Rothschild to work at Rothschild.
+In 1956, he was appointed the bank's general manager, a position that he held until 1962.
+Later, he was hired by Charles de Gaulle to manage the Anne de Gaulle Foundation for Down syndrome (de Gaulle's youngest daughter, Anne, had Down syndrome).

-Prime Minister
+Prime minister

 Jacques Chirac served as an aide to Prime Minister Pompidou and recalled: